 Our success depends in part on our continued ability to attract, retain and motivate highly qualified management, clinical and scientific personnel.
-We are highly dependent upon our senior management, particularly Jay R. Luly, Ph.D., our Chief Executive Officer and President, Yat Sun Or, Ph.D., our Senior Vice President, Research and Development and Chief Scientific Officer, as well as other employees and consultants.
-For example, Nathalie Adda, M.D., our Senior Vice President and Chief Medical Officer, has announced that she will be retiring in February 2022, and she has agreed to be available on a consulting basis for a brief period thereafter.
-While we have initiated a search for her replacement, it is uncertain when we will recruit that person.
-Although neither Dr. Luly nor Dr. Or has informed us to date that either individual expects to retire or resign in the near future, the loss of the services of either of these individuals or one or more of our other members of senior management could delay or prevent the successful development of our product candidates.
+We are highly dependent upon our senior management, particularly Jay R. Luly, Ph.D., our Chief Executive Officer and President, Yat Sun Or, Ph.D., our Senior Vice President, Research and Development and Chief Scientific Officer, and Scott T. Rottinghaus, M.D., our Senior Vice President and Chief Medical Officer whom we hired in August 2022, as well as other employees and consultants.
+Although none of Drs.
+Luly, Or, or Rottinghaus has informed us to date that he expects to retire or resign in the near future, the loss of the services of any of these individuals or one or more of our other members of senior management could delay or prevent the successful development of our product candidates.